boranova/APIs/README.md

 1. Plaid API to analyze spending and budget analysis

-2. Monte Carlo Simulation for investmen portfolio return
+2. Monte Carlo Simulation for investment portfolio return

 3. Retirement analysis using 90% confidence intervals